zaynbsn/database-project-titanic/README.md

 ```

 It will answer all 15 questions one by one, waiting for a key to be pressed before moving on to the next question
-press 'Ctrl+c' to exit the program at anytime
+Press 'Ctrl+c' to exit the program at anytime

 If you want to see the answer to a specific question, run this command :